 3.1.
-The application for approval of a vehicle type with regard to the Moving Off Information Systems (MOIS) shall be submitted by the vehicle manufacturer or by their authorized representative.
+The application for approval of a vehicle type with regard to this Regulation shall be submitted by the manufacturer or by their authorized representative for:

+a) Vehicle fitted with a Moving Off Information System (not type approved as a Component or STU)

+b) Vehicle fitted with a Moving Off Information System type approved as a Component or STUc) STU

+d) Component

 3.2.
 It shall be accompanied by the documents mentioned below in triplicate and include the following particular:

 3.2.1.
-A description of the vehicle type with regard to the items mentioned in paragraph 5., together with dimensional drawings and the documentation as referred to in paragraph 6.1.
-The numbers and/or symbols identifying the vehicle type shall be specified.
+A description of the type with regard to the items mentioned in paragraph 5., together with dimensional drawings and the documentation as referred to in paragraph 6.1.
+The numbers and/or symbols identifying the type shall be specified.

 3.3.
-A vehicle representative of the vehicle type to be approved shall be submitted to the Technical Service conducting the approval tests.
+A representative of the type to be approved shall be submitted to the Technical Service conducting the approval tests.
+If applicable, at the manufacturer's discretion with the agreement of the Technical Service, for the test(s) referred to in the paragraph 6. of this Regulation either can be submitted for:

+a) Additional vehicle type(s)

+b) Vehicle features which are regarded by the technical service to have a significant influence on the performances of the MOIS.